sohail69/AD_FEM/README.md

 # AD FEM Overview
 An attempt at making a fully functional Automatic Differentiation (AD) application in MFEM, for problems which can be described as constrained minimals of energy functionals.
-This application uses C++17 features, operator overloading and Duals numbers to do forward AD at the element level and leverages the MFEM library (and sub-dependencies) to do the majority finite element related work i.e. meshes, basis functions, element-topology, solving and post-processing.
+This application uses C++17 features, operator overloading and dual-numbers to do forward AD at the element level and leverages the MFEM library (and sub-dependencies) to do the majority finite element related work i.e. meshes, basis functions, element-topology, solving and post-processing.